rkuo2000/AgenticLearning/README.md

 # Agentic Learning
-*Learning to advance both AI and Human !*
+*Learning to advance both AI-Agent and Human at the same time!*

 ## Empower (賦能)